rosscg/crisis-data/README.md

 Usage - Data Coding:
 ------------
 Once the collection is complete, use the 'Data Coding' interface to code the Tweets.

-Currently only one dimension of code is supported.
+From the 'Coding Dashboard', add the code dimension (or add a generic name if multiple dimensions are unneeded) then add the codes.
+From this page, the current code dimension and coder id can be selected before launching the coding interface.

-The 'Data Coding' link will open three new windows - the top is the main interface.
+The coding interface link will open three new windows - the top is the main interface.
 The other two larger windows show the original Tweet and linked content if included in the Tweet.
-Add codes as appropriate and then navigate back to the 'primary coder'.
-Tweets will be randomly displayed from a pool of 100 and can be coded either by pressing the buttons, or using numeric keys (up to 9).
+Tweets are randomly displayed from a pool of 100 and can be coded either by using the buttons or keyboard.

-There is a button to change to a secondary coder.
-This 'user' will be presented with any Tweets that have been coded by the primary coder.
+If selected from the coding dashboard, the secondary coder will be presented with any Tweets that have been coded by the primary coder.
 This is intended for coding schema validation purposes.
-More coders are available but their 'page' must be accessed by manipulating the URL.
+The database supports more than two coders, but require relevant buttons to be implemented on the dash.

 Note:
   Currently only one url from a Tweet is shown in the lower-right window, but in rare cases a Tweet may contain multiple urls.